chengoldberg/xtr3d-challenge/game/README.md

 ### 4. Detect the arm blobs
 * Use morphologies on the binary skin map to eliminate small non-skin blobs and merge larger skin blobs.
 * Detect the two largest blobs on either side of the face and estimate its orientation.
+Place the detected orientation in: *NUIEngine.left_degrees* and *NUIEngine.right_degrees* (as degrees).

 ### 5. Background Subtraction
 * Use the MOG background subtraction algorithm to seperate foreground pixels from background pixels.